 To achieve Motion-to-Market fit, iterate systematically and strategically.
 If you are not hitting MMF, then start by changing the message, and if it doesn’t work, then the channel, then the persona and only then the product.
 Messages are easy to change, you can try different things, etc. You can also change channels.
 For example if email is not working, try Linkedin ads etc. Finally, then you need to change the persona you’re targeting and this is hard.
 Now you’re getting into pivots.
 Persona change is tough.
 And finally you reach into the product.
 Product pivots are harder.
 Effectively you are throwing out everything that you’ve built thus far.
 Because you have money for 18 months typically (each raise covers 18 months of burn), each pivot is a life.
 You have at best 1 channel (market pivot) and 1 product pivot in you.

-TL;DR: As far as possible, pivot on the market, not the product.
+Caveat #2: As far as possible, pivot on the market, not the product.
 It is much harder to change the product to fit the market; vice versa is what you are seeking.
-Change message, then channel, then product.
+To change the market, you have the following three components – persona, channel, message to play with.
+First change message, if that still doesn’t work, then channel, and if that too doesn’t work then persona, and then if all of these still don’t work, then the problem is not with the market but with the product.

 - Churn <3% for enterprise, <7% for midmarket, and <20% for SMB (mostly mortality churn not logo churn)